Social media connects billions of people across the globe, so why are loneliness and social isolation on the increase?

 The reason that social media might increase feelings of being alone is that when you engage in it, you become more familiar with people’s digital faces and lives than their real ones.
 And that can make you feel disengaged.

 There are also times when social media can make you feel left out.
 Knowing all the events that you haven’t been included in, or seeing your friends gather without being invited, is hurtful and can make you feel lonely.
 The phenomenon of FOMO (fear of missing out) has been heavily studied for its adverse mental health effects.

 A study conducted at the University of Pittsburgh found that of the 1,787 adults between 19-21, those who visited their social media platforms 58 or more times a week were three times more likely to feel socially isolated and alone when compared to those who only used social media nine times.
 And also, that it might be a reason for the significant rise in FOMO, or feelings of loneliness.

 Although there is no consensus about whether social media and internet use is addictive, studies indicate they are.
 Research conducted by the Nottingham Trent University evaluated previous studies about personality and psychological characteristics, and how they related the use of social media.

-“It may be plausible to speak specifically of “Facebook Addiction Disorder’…because addiction criteria, such as neglect of personal life, mental preoccupation, escapism, mood modifying experiences, tolerance and concealing the addictive behavior, appear to be present in some people who use excessively.”
+“It may be plausible to speak specifically of “Facebook Addiction Disorder’…because addiction criteria, such as neglect of personal life, mental preoccupation, escapism, mood modifying experiences, tolerance and concealing the addictive behavior, appear to be present in some people who use [social networks] excessively.”

 Researchers from Nottingham Trent University